io-project-cyber/Can-D/README.md

 - **Password complexity filtering** - make the junk passwords comply with your password policy!
 - **"Telling credential"** - an exceptionally complex and unique password is inserted somewhere into the output.
 Use this cred to determine if your junk data is being used in a spraying attack!

->PLANNED: The user can select a minimum password length.

 >PLANNED: The user can provide a list of company usernames that they want included.
 Done to add realism.

 >PLANNED: Some passwords are more common than others - it's probably unusual to see perfectly unique passwords in a company.
 Therefore, assign different weight to passwords based on repetition (no need to make it too complicated.)